ug3p141/PPTAgent/DOC.md

 1. **Presentation Parsing Error:**

-    While complex shapes (e.g., tables) aren't fully supported, our program is designed to handle such cases gracefully.
+    While complex shapes (e.g., freeforms) aren't fully supported, our program is designed to handle such cases gracefully.

-2. **AttributeError: 'TextFrame' object has no attribute 'font':**

-    Solution: Install the patched version of `python-pptx` specified in `requirements.txt`
+2. **Generated Presentation Quality Issues:**

+    This project focuses on transferring human expertise embedded in well-designed presentations to the generated output.
+To achieve this, it is crucial to ensure that the uploaded presentation is of high quality.

+3. **Generation Failure:**
+    Models with <30B parameters may not perform adequately.
+Refer to our paper for performance analysis.

+4. **Platform Support**:
+    Currently, only Linux is officially supported.
+Community contributions for other platforms are welcome.

 For more technical issues, please first verify your Python and system environment, and check existing issues for similar reports.